axellarsstenson/uv-helper/README.md

 </p>

 This extension is a work in progress.
 It currently works, but could us some UI improvements.
+Future updates:
-Next version I would also like to include a schedule of the UV Index over the course of the day.
+	* Include a forecast of the UV Index over the course of the day.
+	* Paginate the popup to include the current, forecasted, and legend.
+	* Make new icons and banners (rebrand).

-It works by using the UV Index API provided by [the EPA](https://www.epa.gov/enviro/web-services).
+This extension works by using the UV Index API provided by [the EPA](https://www.epa.gov/enviro/web-services).

 ## Installation